plusserver/docs/content/en/container/managed-kubernetes/documentation/clusterinteraction/terraform-cluster-provisioning.md

 Destroy complete!
 Resources: 1 destroyed.
 ```

-If he doesn't give any errors here again and says at the end that he has destroyed 1 resource, then you can switch back to the PSKE dashboard and watch the deletion process.
+If no errors are reported and you get the information that one resource has been destroyed, you can switch back to the PSKE dashboard and watch the deletion process.